MicrosoftDocs/mesh-docs/mesh/user-guide/social-games.md

     ![A screenshot of the Gravity Simulator interactive game](media/gravity-simulator.png)

-* **Mass and Gravity**: select a planet or other objects orbiting around the Sun to see how it moves.
+* **Mass and Gravity**: select a planet or other objects orbiting around the Sun to see how they move.

     ![A screenshot of the Mass & Gravity interactive exhibit](media/mass-gravity.png)